skybber/fchart3/README.md

 # Fchart3

 Fchart3 is a project designed to create high quality astronomical charts.
 It is written in Python using data from Stellarium, Kstars and HnSky, including 300 million stars.
-It can be used to create both offline charts with output to PDF or online interactive charts as can be seen in case of project **CzSky**.
+It can be used to create both offline charts with output to PDF or online interactive charts as can be seen in the case of project **CzSky**.

 ![star chart](https://github.com/skybber/fchart3/blob/assets/Orion.png)